-Snowmelt from the Cascade Mountains feeds the Snoqualmie River as it cuts through the valley to plunge over 268-foot Snoqualmie Falls, creating a spectacular natural attraction that draws 1.5 million visitors a year.
+Snowmelt from the Cascade Mountains feeds the Snoqualmie River as it cuts through the valley to plunge over Snoqualmie Falls, creating a spectacular natural attraction.
 A trail leads to viewing platforms and down switchbacks to the foot of the falls.

 From time immemorial, the Snoqualmie Tribe has considered Snoqualmie Falls sacred – its birthplace of creation.
 Mists from the thundering 268-foot waterfall carry prayers to ancestors, and the Falls provide the gifts of food, water, life, health, and healing.
 Today, the Snoqualmie Tribe warmly welcomes all visitors to this sacred place to experience its power in their own way.